-From the very beginning, Alan, eleven years Dianne’s senior and also married, wooed Dianne with his money; buying her fine clothing and jewelry as well as flower deliveries and daily phone calls.
-It was everything Dianne had ever dreamed of; fancy homes, flashy cars, the latest fashions.
+From the very beginning, Alan, 11 years Dianne’s senior and also married, wooed Dianne with his money, buying her fine clothing and jewelry as well as flower deliveries and daily phone calls.
+It was everything Dianne had ever dreamed of: fancy homes, flashy cars, the latest fashions.
 And the parties they hosted were amazing; the guest lists always sporting the names of Chicago’s elite and well-connected.

 For several years, Dianne was willing to be Alan’s mistress.
-She accepted being secreted away, a secondary thought to Alan’s “first” family, and served as an outlet for rages that often culminated in physical violence in exchange for an otherwise dream-fulfilling life .
-By 1974, after getting pregnant resulted in Alan forcing her to have an abortion instead of leaving his wife as she had hoped, Dianne was getting tired of it all, so she gave Alan an ultimatum: leave your wife or it’s over.
+She accepted being secreted away, a secondary thought to Alan’s “first” family, and served as an outlet for rages, which often culminated in physical violence in exchange for an otherwise dream-fulfilling life.
+By 1974, after getting pregnant resulted in Alan forcing her to have an abortion instead of leaving his wife as she had hoped, Dianne was getting tired of it all, so she gave Alan an ultimatum: Leave your wife, or it’s over.

-Dianne was a woman who knew how to get what she wanted and before she agreed to allow Alan back into her life, he had to agree to two things: purchase her a new home and to get her pregnant.
+Dianne was a woman who knew how to get what she wanted, and before she agreed to allow Alan back into her life, he had to agree to two things: purchase her a new home and get her pregnant.

 Over Before It Began

 Although Alan hadn’t married her by the time their daughter Andrea Masters was born in July 1977, Dianne still believed she had gotten the man.
 She came to realize that she’d gotten more than she’d bargained for.

 Dianne knew Alan had some shady dealings, but being with him on a daily basis exposed her to just how corrupt and criminal her boyfriend really was.
 Dianne had a front-row seat to Alan’s payoffs to dirty cops and judges, his shoulder-rubbing with organized crime, and his ownership in a Chicago brothel; the latter disgusted her more than any of Alan’s illegal activities.